-If the wrap text option is not enabled and the contents of an Excel cell are too long to be displayed, one of two things will happen.
+If the wrap text option is not enabled and the content of an Excel cell is too long to be displayed, one of two things will happen.
 Either the text string will be displayed over the top of the adjacent cells, or, if the adjacent cells contain values, the displayed text will be cut off at the cell boundary.

-Click on the Wrap Text option, which is located in the 'Alignment' group of the Home tab of the Excel ribbon (see right above).
+Click on the Wrap Text option, which is located in the 'Alignment' group of the Home tab of the Excel ribbon (see below).

 If you have an older version of Excel, which does not have the ribbon options, you can switch on the Wrap Text option as follows:

-You can also cause the Wrap Text option to be enabled on by forcing a line break in an Excel cell.
+You can also cause the Wrap Text option to be enabled on by forcing a line break at a specific location in an Excel cell.

 To do this: